tomi-cuentitas/AdaptMaxEnt/README.md

   pip install -r requirements.txt
 ```

+### 4. Exploration

+With everything installed, the only steps left are to write your own Adaptive Max-Ent evolutions, see Tutorials
+for some examples.

 ## Usage

 In this documentation, we will be interested in a $L=7$ one-dimensional spin-$1/2$ Heisenberg XYZ system, with Hamiltonian